VoChrisK/Maze-Generator-And-Solver/README.md

 The maze generator framework is built using the graph data structure.
 We define the graph using an adjacency list, or an array of linked lists containing all neighbors of particular vertices.
-We define our own Linked List class with additional, custom methods and use it for the adjacency matrix.
+We define our own Linked List class with additional, custom methods and use it for the list.

-We implemented a depth first search algorithm to determine the edges.
+We implement a depth first search algorithm to determine the edges.
 Our algorithm involves randomizing the edges for each vertex with a couple of constraints:

 * The maze must be perfect.
 In other words, it must have one and only one path from the starting point to the ending point.
 Additionally, it cannot have any accessible sections, circular paths, or open areas.
 * The maze also must be fully connected.
 Every generated room should be reachable from the starting point.
-There cannot be no rooms or areas that are completely blocked off from the rest of the maze.
+There cannot be any rooms or areas that are completely blocked off from the rest of the maze.

 Here is a code snippet of our algorithm: